gillian-guide/gillian-guide.github.io/docs/multiplayer.en.md

 description: Experience GTA IV Multiplayer!

 # Multiplayer
 GTA IV had an amazing multiplayer... and it still does!
-At least for people who [downgrade](downgrading.md), as Rockstar Games has removed the multiplayer from the Complete Edition.
+Rockstar Games has removed the multiplayer from the Complete Edition, but there's HappinessMP for CE, and you can always [downgrade](downgrading.md) to have the original experience.
 If you're tired of GTA Online and want something more classic, you should definitely check out GTA IV's multiplayer!
 !!! warning ""
-    Current multiplayer methods require [downgrading](downgrading.md).
+    Most multiplayer methods require [downgrading](downgrading.md).

-    It's extremely recommended to have [ZolikaPatch](essential-modding/zolikapatch.md) set up for a better multiplayer experience.
+    It's recommended to have [ZolikaPatch](essential-modding/zolikapatch.md) set up for a better multiplayer experience.
 Make sure to configure :material-file-cog:`ZolikaPatch.ini` to use multiplayer functions and set `DoNotPauseOnMinimize` to `1`.
-[ItsClockAndre's Downgrader](downgrading.md) already takes care of that if you chose to configure your install for GFWL.

     Make sure to have `RecoilFix` set to `0` in :material-file-cog:`GTAIV.EFLC.FusionFix.ini` to avoid being at disadvantage with other players.